AlexChalk/AlexChalk.github.io/about.md

 I received analytical training in philosophy at Oxford (First Class Honours), and I gained technical knowledge from five years working as a programmer at tech startups.
 I value effective communication and interdisciplinarity.

-I am fluent in Python, I have completed Part I of fast.ai's resources on [Practical Deep Learning](https://course.fast.ai/), and I'm now working through Part II.
-Once I've completed Part II, I should be able to implement cutting-edge machine learning research papers from scratch.
-I have also completed a previous iteration of [Machine Learning](https://www.coursera.org/specializations/machine-learning-introduction) with Andrew Ng, and I've done a deep-dive into the transformer architectures used by large language models (LLMs) like ChatGPT.
-Finally, I have spent time with researchers at [Mila](https://mila.quebec/) (informally), and I remain in touch with the institution.
+I am fluent in Python, I have completed fast.ai's resources on [Practical Deep Learning](https://course.fast.ai/), and I've done a deep-dive into the transformer architectures used by large language models (LLMs) like ChatGPT.
+I have also spent time with researchers at [Mila](https://mila.quebec/) (informally), and I remain in touch with the institution.

 I am interested in improving communication between machine learning researchers and policymakers.
 For example, I suspect that both lack of understanding in current technical research and implications of the rate of progress in AI could be better communicated by researchers.